 This is a very simple, but powerful technique of quieting your thoughts.

-Affirmations and chanting OM
+Meditate using affirmations and chanting OM

 To ensure that the momentary silence is sustained, and to prevent negative thoughts or worldly concerns to rise up, fill the silent space with affirmations and chanting a mantra.